dipak8959/Investor-Resources/docs/data.md

-# Useful links to access data to digest fast
+# Data: Where you can find and digest financial data easily